Chemotherapy

 Preparation for chemotherapy depends on which chemotherapy drugs you’ll receive and how they’ll be administered.
 Your doctor will give you specific instructions to prepare for your chemotherapy treatments.
 You may need to:

 - Have a device surgically inserted before intravenous chemotherapy: If you’ll be receiving your chemotherapy intravenously into a vein, your doctor may recommend a device, such as a catheter, port or pump.
-The catheter or other device is surgically implanted into a large vein, usually in the chest.
-Chemotherapy drugs can be given through the device.

 - Undergo tests and procedures to make sure your body is ready to receive chemotherapy: Blood tests to check kidney and liver functions and heart tests to check for heart health can determine whether your body is ready to begin chemotherapy.
 If there’s a problem, your doctor may delay your treatment or select a different chemotherapy drug and dosage that’s safer for you.